-- (b) Issued and outstanding common shares (continued): - (iv) On February 2, 2016, the Company completed the share subscription agreements for the financing announced on October 30, 2015.
-Under the agreements, the subscribers purchased 1,301,889 units of the Company at a price of \$0.36 per unit, for gross proceeds of \$468,680.
+- (b) Issued and outstanding common shares (continued): - (iv) On March 17, 2017, the Company completed the third tranche of share subscription agreements for the financing announced on November 7, 2016.
+Under the agreements, the subscribers purchased 1,255,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$376,500.
 Each unit consists of one common share and one share purchase warrant.
-Each warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common until February 4, 2018.
-Pursuant the closing of the financing, the Company paid finder's fees consisting of cash totaling \$17,180 and issued 47,724 finder's warrants.
-Each finder's warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common share until February 4, 2018.
-All securities issued are subject to a four-month hold period expiring on June 5, 2016. - (ν) On December 15, 2015, the Company completed the share subscription agreements for the financing announced on December 9, 2015.
-Under the agreements, the subscribers purchased 3,084,000 units of the Company at a price of \$0.36 per unit, for gross proceeds of \$1,110,240.
+Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
+Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$14,070 and issued 46,900 non-transferable finder's warrants to purchase 46,900 Common Shares at \$0.43 per share before March 17, 2019.
+All shares and warrants are subject to a four-month hold period expiring on July 18, 2017. - (ν) On November 25, 2016, the Company completed the second tranche of share subscription agreements for the financing announced on November 7, 2016.
+Under the agreements, the subscribers purchased 3,620,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$1,086,000.
 Each unit consists of one common share and one share purchase warrant.
-Each warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common share until December 15, 2017.
-Pursuant the closing of the financing, the Company paid finder's fees consisting of cash totaling \$77,716 and issued 215,880 finder's warrants.
-Each finder's warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common share until December 15, 2017.
-All securities issued are subject to a four-month hold period expiring on April 16, 2016. - (vi) On November 5, 2015, the Company completed the share subscription agreements for the financing announced on October 30, 2015.
-Under the agreements, the subscribers purchased 2,432,673 units of the Company at a price of \$0.36 per unit, for gross proceeds of \$875,762.
+Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
+Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$69,020 and issued 230,067 non-transferable finder's warrants.
+Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
+Each unit consists of one common share and one half of a share purchase warrant.
+Each whole warrant is exercisable into one common share at \$0.43 per share before November 25, 2018.
+All shares and warrants are subject to a four-month hold period expiring on March 26, 2017. - (vi) On November 18, 2016, the Company completed the first tranche of share subscription agreements for the financing announced on November 7, 2016.
+Under the agreements, the subscribers purchased 1,000,000 units of the Company at a price of \$0.30 per unit, for gross proceeds of \$300,000.
 Each unit consists of one common share and one share purchase warrant.
-Each warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common until November 5, 2017.
-Pursuant the closing of the financing, the Company paid finder's fees consisting of cash totaling \$53,147 and issued 147,630 finder's warrants.
-Each finder's warrant entitles the holder to acquire one common share at an exercise price of \$0.53 per common share until November 5, 2017.
-All securities issued are subject to a four-month hold period expiring on March 6, 2016.
+Each whole warrant entitles the holder to acquire one common share at an exercise price of \$0.43 per share for a period of 24 months after the date of the private placement.
+Pursuant to the closing of the financing, the Company paid finder's fees and agents commission of \$21,000 and issued 70,000 non-transferable finder's warrants.
+Each finder's warrant is exercisable into units at \$0.30 per unit for a 24 month period.
+Each unit consists of one common share and one half of a share purchase warrant.
+Each whole warrant is exercisable into one common share at \$0.43 per share before November 18, 2018.
+All shares and warrants are subject to a fourmonth hold period expiring on March 19, 2017.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2017 and 2016